QA-Expert/qa-expert/apps/web/README.md

 ## Description

-API for QA School project.
+API for QA Expert project.

 Powered by following technologies: